Using Query Modifiers

 - Open the catalog to which you want to add the query modifier.

-- In the Catalog Manager, expand the desired data source and then the Queries node.
+- In the Catalog Manager, expand the node of a data source, and then the Queries node.

 - Right-click the Query Modifiers node and select New Query Modifier from the shortcut menu.
 Designer displays the Query Modifier Editor dialog box.

-- Type a name for the query modifier in the Name text box and specify its type in the Type drop-down list: Structure or String.
+- Type a name for the query modifier in the Name text box.

 - Select a query from the Query drop-down list to build the query modifier.
 You can select Show Query to view the query.